-Integrate Microsoft MCAS with Teams · Cloudflare for Teams documentation
+Integrate Microsoft MCAS with Cloudflare Zero Trust

-Integrate Microsoft MCAS with Teams

-Many security teams rely on Microsoft MCAS (Microsoft Cloud App Security), Microsoft's CASB solution, to identify and block threats on the Internet, as well as allow or block access to cloud applications.
-This tutorial covers how to integrate MCAS with Cloudflare for Teams, and create Gateway HTTP policies to ensure visibility and control over data.
+Many security teams rely on Microsoft MCAS (Microsoft Cloud App Security), Microsoft’s CASB solution, to identify and block threats on the Internet, as well as allow or block access to cloud applications.
+This tutorial covers how to integrate MCAS with Cloudflare Zero Trust, and create Gateway HTTP policies to ensure visibility and control over data.

 Microsoft provides an MCAS API endpoint to allow queries to see which applications have been marked as blocked or allowed.
 With an MCAS API call, you can manage a URL category that contains the blocked URLs returned by the API query, and use the output to create a Hostname List that can be used by Gateway HTTP policies to block them.